fabian1409/risc-mpc/README.md

 General-purpose multi-party computation from RISC-V assembly.

+> [!WARNING]
-**WARNING:** This is an academic proof-of-concept prototype, and in particular has not received careful code review.
+> This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.

 ## Example: mean of salaries